spatialcurrent/go-math/README.md

 # Description

-**go-math** is a simple library that provides math functions that support varied types, but tries to preserve the original type if possible.
+**go-math** is a simple library that provides math functions that support varied types, but makes smart decisions to maximize precision and maintain input types.
 For example, you can sum a slice of ints and floats.

+**go-math** can be used in scenarios when you do not know the type of the input data a-priori.
+For example, a sensor might report altitude as an integer or as a float64.

 # Usage